Love-A/figure-it-out/Start-OSDForm/README.md

   The selected `Type` isn’t listed under `rules.officeEnabledTypes`.

 - **Windows 10 gesture doesn’t trigger**
   If using F-keys, they may be intercepted.
-Use a letter-based gesture like `Ctrl+W`.
+Use a letter-based gesture like `Ctrl+Shift+W`.

 - **TS doesn’t react to choices**
   Verify TS **conditions**, variable **names**, and **case**.
 The log shows lines like `Set TS variable OSDWin11Image=True`.